thenerdery/dot-net-standards/IOC.md

-This is marginally better than the service locator because we can stub in dependencies during tests, but it is still hard to pick up the code and move it to a different project that doesn't have a `ConcrenteCollaborator` available.
+This is marginally better than the service locator because we can stub in dependencies during tests, but it is still hard to pick up the code and move it to a different project that doesn't have a `ConcreteCollaborator` available.
-And if `ConcreteCollaborator` should change and require new constructor params, we have to update this class definition and possibly all the places that use it so that they can pass in the new parameter.
+And if `ConcreteCollaborator` should change and require new constructor parameters, we have to update this class definition and possibly all the places that use it so that they can pass in the new parameter.